Updated: Dec 21, 2021

 While hiking in itself is really a simple task, find a trail and walk, you should always be prepared when heading out into nature.
 You'd be surprised at the things I've seen while hiking relatively strenuous trails, people bringing nothing but a bag of gummy bears, wearing flip flops, and dressed in 10 layers on a boiling hot day.

-So I'm writing this to anyone just starting out, needs a few pointers or even a refresher on how to stay safe and feel prepared when you're out on the trail.
+This is why I decided to write this to anyone just starting out and needs a few pointers or even a refresher on how to stay safe and feel prepared when you're out on the trail.
+Because I just want everyone to enjoy hiking as much as I do, and I'm sure if you follow these tips you'll be able to feel safe and comfortable while enjoying the trail.

 1. Always Bring Water